Fula people: Houses

 Traditionally, nomadic Fula live in domed houses known as a Bukkaru or suudu hudo, literally "grass house".
 During the dry season, the characteristically hemisphere-shaped domed houses are supported by compact millet stalk pillars, and by reed mats held together and tied against wood poles, in the wet or rainy season.
 These mobile houses are very easy to set up, and dismantle, as typical of houses from nomadic societies.
 When it is time to move, the houses are easily disassembled and loaded onto donkeys, horses or camels for transport.
 With recent trends however, many Fula now live in mud or concrete block houses.

 Once they are set up, the room is divided into a sleeping compartment, and another compartment where calabashes and guards of all sizes are intricately arranged in a stack according to their sizes and functions.
-Spoons made from gourda are hung from the rooftop, with others meant for grain storage.
+Spoons made from gourds are hung from the rooftop, with others meant for grain storage.

 Religion

 The Fula were one of the first ethnic groups in Sub-Saharan Africa to convert to Islam, maintaining it as an intrinsic part of their cultural identity, although in some cases elements of traditional African faiths are mixed in a predominantly Muslim religious syncretism.
-The vast majority of Fula people are Muslims, with some religious minorities — largely Fula Christians, a small minority group (1-2%) present in parts of northern Nigeria.
+The vast majority of Fula people are Muslims, with some religious minorities — largely Fula Christians, a small minority group (1–2%) present in parts of northern Nigeria.
 Nearly all Fula Christians are recent converts from Islam, or descendants of recent converts.
 The group faces severe persecution from both Fulani Muslims due to their faith and other Nigerian Christians due to their ethnicity.